biosero/orchestrator-devtools/README.md

 }
 ```

 The `DataServicesClient` class is a strongly typed HTTP client for the Data Services API.
-The actual class is auto generated from our Open API (Swagger) documentation.
-A mock version of the class exists in the Scripting Tools package.
-The mock version is an abstract class with all abstract methods that mirror the signatures of the actual version.
-This allows a matching contract while easily enabling the mocking of the abstract methods with unit testing tools like [Moq](https://github.com/moq/moq).
+The class is pulled in from the `Biosero.DataServices.Client` NuGet package.
+All methods are virtual which enables the mocking of the methods with unit testing tools like [Moq](https://github.com/moq/moq).

 ```csharp
 var client = new Mock<DataServicesClient>().Object;